 Edward Scissorhands is, if you like, Tim Burton’s take on the Frankenstein story.
 What clearly appealed to Burton in the classic Frankenstein (1931) was not the character’s monstrousness but the sense of sad pathos that audiences responded to in Boris Karloff’s performance.
-[Burton had earlier conducted a homage to the Karloff Frankenstein in his short Frankenweenie (1985), which has been announced for a feature-length remake].
-In Tim Burton’s vision, the Frankenstein Monster is Special, in the same way that we call people with disabilities Special.
+[Burton had earlier conducted a homage to the Karloff Frankenstein in his short Frankenweenie (1985), which he later spun out into Frankenweenie (2012), a feature-length remake].
+In Burton’s vision, the Frankenstein Monster is Special, in the same way that we call people with disabilities Special.
 Edward Scissorhands can be seen an alternate take on the Karloff Frankenstein, one where instead of arriving with burning torches the villagers welcome the monster into their midst.
 Indeed, the film might even be subtitled a ‘A Portrait of the Frankenstein Monster as Artist’ where the monster, rather than seeking revenge for his condition, rediscovers himself through artistic expression.

 At the time, Johnny Depp seemed to be doing his best to shake the pretty boy teen idol role he gained from the teen cop show 21 Jump Street (1987-92) – and with this and roles in quirky off-the-beaten-track films like John Waters’ Cry-Baby (1990), Benny and Joon (1993), What’s Eating Gilbert Grape?
 (1993), Don Juan de Marco (1995) and Terry Gilliam’s Fear and Loathing in Las Vegas (1998), he quickly established himself as a potential pinup for indie audiences as well.
 By the 00s, he had become one of the major stars in the world.
 The beatific smiles and melancholic mime work that comes in his almost entirely silent performance here establish him as a rather good actor too.
 He and Tim Burton would go onto make eight films together, with Depp perpetually cast as one of Burton’s endearingly eccentric outsiders.